-When reports from the Office of National Statistics stated that Wolverhampton was the unhappiest place in the UK, locals didn’t agree, and now the organisers are going to prove it isn’t true, with Wolverhampton’s first comedy festival.
+When reports from the Office for National Statistics stated that Wolverhampton was the unhappiest place in the UK, locals didn’t agree, so we introduced Wolverhampton’s newest comedy festival.

 Celebrating the Black Country’s great humour the festival, produced by Creative Black Country with partners Wolves Civic and Accord, created opportunities for the local community to participate alongside well-known headline stand-up comedians.

 “For the first time Wolverhampton City came together and host over 100 events in the name of humour!
 We were pleased to see a whole range of events that explore comedy at it’s broadest sense, alongside standup we had artists commissions and events that reflect local voices.”
 Commented Parminder Dosanjh, Creative Director of Creative Black Country.

 Wolverhampton came alive with laughter during Autumn 2017 as venues across the city hosted a whole array of Funny Things including comedy theatre, music, poetry, film, stand-up, family activities, talks and workshops.

 Festival band, Orchestra of Chaos, popped up wherever anyone would take them while the #JokeExchange gave the public the opportunity to see their joke on a placard in the city centre.

 Comedian Janice Connolly was Guest Director of the event.
 Janice said: “I’m really pleased to be Guest Director for Funny Things.
 It’s important to have events like this that bring people together to have a laugh and involve the whole community.
 Comedy really is for everyone.”